mroshaw/mroshaw.github.io/Subnautica/advancedmodding.md

 # Advance modding

+Okay, so you can ignore this section if you like, as I'll try to summarise some learning on advanced tools and techniques as I delve more into modding the games.

+This is very much a "work in progress", and something I'll come back to as I progress, time permitting.

-Okay, so you can ignore this section if you like.
-I think it's useful to talk a bit about planning, designing and balancing your mod.
+One topic that I think is useful to talk a bit about, is designing and  balancing your mod.

+## Balancing your mod

 There are a load of reasons for modding a game and it can be a very personal thing.
 In fact, many mod authors build mods for themselves, to make the game more like the game they themselves wanted it to be.
 They share their mods because, well, because they're generally very nice people who just like to share the love of their favourite games with people who feel the same way.
+Other's make mods to make the game easier, overcome or fix bugs, downright cheat - all valid and good reasons to tinker with game code!

-That said, if you want to build mods to enhance the game, build on the universe and systems that the game presents, and you want it to enhance the game of others, it's worth having a plan.
+That said, if you want to build mods to really enhance the game, build on the universe and systems that the game presents, and you want it to enhance the game of others, it's worth having a plan and thinking about "balance".
 Think about what you're trying to achieve and how it will "play" for other players and how you might balance some pro's and con's of what you're bringing into the game world.
-While you're doing that, it's also worthwhile thinking about what objects, classes and methods you might need to work with to build your wonder mod.

-## Plan your mod

-\<TODO>

-### Balancing

-\<TODO>

-\<GIVE AND TAKE?>

-## Using dnSpy

-\<TODO>

-\<A BIT ABOUT SEARCHING FOR CLASSES, METHODS, FIELDS, CONSTANTS>

-## Allowing player configuration

-\<TODO>

-\<SML HELPER, VARIOUS CONTROL TYPES, ALLOWING DYNAMIC CHANGES>

-## Harmony(X)

-\<TODO>

-\<A BIT ABOUT HARMONY FRAMEWORK>

-## Manipulating the game

-\<TODO>

-\<HOW TO WORK WITH METHOD HOOKS, MANIPULATING INSTANCE FIELDS, GAMEOBJECTS AND UNITY>
+Some of the best mods out there offer a benefit but at a cost.
+For example, a fast Sea Truck but with increased energy usage; upgraded boosters but via a blueprint to find, and materials to gather and use.
+Again, there's no "right" way to do things, but I personally feel a balanced mod can really add to a game.
+Unbalanced mods, such as those that I have produced so far, can be just too "cheaty" and can easier take away from the experience of the game.

+Just a thought!

+More to come on advanced techniques and tools.
+Watch this space!